d8adrvn/smart_sprinkler/8_Zone_Controller/README.md

 **** Important:  Make sure you got to Tools | Board and select the correct Arduino Board.
 For the 8 Zone Arduino, the recommended board is the  “Arduino/Genuine Uno”

-Make sure the Com port is set correctly , you can got to Tools | serial Monitor and see where your Board is (what com is it on)
+Make sure the COM port is set correctly , you can got to Tools | serial Monitor and see where your Board is (what com is it on)

 Go to To sketch | Upload, once uploaded you are done programming the Arduino.